 When Fane Flaws fills out an airport arrivals card, it must be difficult to pick a profession.
 Artist probably summarises it best.
 Adept in many mediums, the musician and filmmaker has turned his lyrics into paintings, his paintings into music videos, and old pieces of timber into artworks.

 Musician Bruno Lawrence was the linchpin of the sprawling Blerta ensemble.
 Although Flaws' musical talents weren't yet good enough to be invited to the party, he managed to talk his way onto the next tour.
-Like Flaws, Blerta were difficult to pigeonhole.
+Blerta were difficult to pigeonhole.
 Anchored by Bruno's drumming, structure met spontaneity, and encompassed music, comedy, light shows, and performers interacting with projected films.

 Enthusiastic about their sound, legendary American music producer Kim Fowley dropped by, and advised a name change and new members.
 Spats became The Crocodiles.
 Song ‘Tears’ (1980), written by Flaws and Arthur Baysting, reached number 17, and later became a Kiwi classic.
 The band won a trio of NZ Recording Industry Awards.